-UCEProtect is a DNS blacklisting service consisting of three blacklists that block either a single IP (dnsbl-1 Level 1), a subnet (dnsbl-2 Level 2), or an ASN (dnsbl-3 Level 3).
+UCEProtect is a DNS blocklist service consisting of three block lists that block either a single IP (dnsbl-1 Level 1), a subnet (dnsbl-2 Level 2), or an ASN (dnsbl-3 Level 3).

 Based on UCEProtect's recommendations, the use of Level 3 is to incorporate it into a scoring system, to give e.g. 2 points on a ‘match’ where 5 or more points trigger a spam tag.

 - AWS Block List FAQ: Can Amazon SES have its IP addresses removed from a block list?

 - Microsoft: Recipient environment that uses UCEProtect for mail security